Robert Tesche: Arminia Bielefeld

 In the 2008–09 season, Tesche started the season well when he set up an opening goal for Artur Wichniarek, in a 2–0 win over ASV Durlach in the first round of the DFB–Pokal, followed up by setting up another goal for Wichnaiarek, in a 2–2 draw against Werder Bremen in the opening game of the season.
-He began to establish himself in the starting eleven despite facing competitions in the midfield position.
+He began to establish himself in the starting eleven despite facing competition in the midfield position.
 In a match against Bayern Munich on 1 November 2008, Tesche set up a goal for Wichniarek to score an equaliser, but was later sent–off for a foul on Franck Ribéry, in a 3–1 loss.
 After serving a three match suspension, he returned to the first team as a substitute on 28 November 2008, in a 3–0 loss.
 Shortly after his return, Tesche suffered a concussion during a 0–0 draw against Borussia Dortmund on 6 December 2008, but quickly made a recovery.
 Later in the 2008–09 season, Tesche scored two goals against Borussia Mönchengladbach and Bayer Leverkusen.
 However, the club ultimately finished last place, as they were relegated to the 2.
 Bundesliga.
 At the end of the 2008–09 season, Tesche went on to make twenty–eight appearances and scoring two times in all competitions.

 However, in the first days of July 2009, shortly after Arminia Bielefeld relegated to the 2.
 Bundesliga, Tesche was offered a contract with Hamburger SV.
 In accordance with the board, he was allowed to move to Hamburger SV.